promise-learning/useFilter/README.md

 | loading | `true` / `false` | Worker state if it is processing the data or not |
 | data    | Array            | filtered response based on the input             |

+# When to use?

+* Filter / Search large list in frontend
+* Filter / Search large data table in frontend

 # License

 [MIT License](https://github.com/promise-learning/useFilter/blob/main/LICENSE)